Seminars on promoting CSR in Entrepreneurship were organized in different cities of Cyprus.

 The CSR implementation in SME's is not cleared in the POR however it is tailored with the FP "Support for workers and SME's to adapt to change and increase their competitiveness".
 Therefore this FP should be improved with the inclusion of new measures for allowing SMEs to implement CSR principles.

-First Regional Thematic Seminar with potential regional stakeholders group was organized in Crete on 29th of May.
+1st Regional Thematic Seminar in Italy was organized in Padua on 14th of September 2018